dimitrov-adrian/docker-automatic-git-update/README.md

 ![](https://img.shields.io/docker/pulls/dimitrovadrian/degu.svg)
 ![](https://img.shields.io/docker/stars/dimitrovadrian/degu.svg)

-Run node apps directly from source remote URL.
+Run node apps directly from remote source URL (Git, SVN or even url to zip archive).
 It is like docker watchtower but for Node.js apps.

 > ***Notice*** *This container is not intended for production use, it just provide an easy way to deploy apps for testing purposes.*